Ryan Walters (American football): Illinois

 In January 2021, a report surfaced that Walters was among three finalists to join Bret Bielema's new staff at Illinois.
 The other finalists were reportedly Oklahoma State defensive coordinator Jim Knowles, and Arkansas defensive coordinator Barry Odom, Walters' former boss at Missouri.
 Odom eventually elected to stay with Arkansas, and on January 6, 2021, Walters was announced as the new DC for the Illini.
 In 2022, the Illini defense under Walters was 2nd nationally in points allowed, 3rd in total defense, 3rd in yards per play, 1st in interceptions, and 1st in takeaways.
 Walters was named a finalist for the 2022 Broyles Award, celebrating the nation's top coordinator.

 Purdue

+2023 season

-On December 13, 2022, Purdue announced Walters as the 37th head coach in program history.
+On December 13, 2022, Purdue University announced Walters as the 37th head football coach in program history.
 At the time of his hiring, Walters ranked as the 4th youngest coach in the FBS.
-His new contract with Purdue is for 5 years.
+His new contract with Purdue was for five years.
+Walters went to work right away on recruiting primarily the offensive line, defensive back and at the quarterback position, while primarily focusing on the transfer portal as opposed to high school recruits. bringing in eleven transfers to help get instant depth, including four offensive linemen and five defensive backs.

+In his first ever game as head coach, Purdue was defeated by Fresno State 39–35 in a close game played at Ross-Ade Stadium.
+The next week Walters achieved his first win at Purdue with a 24–17 victory over Virginia Tech and followed that with a blowout loss (35–20) at home against Syracuse.
+Purdue hosted Wisconsin the next week in a game that saw the Boilermakers lose 38–17.
+Heading into week 5, Walters and his team hosted Illinois, as they looked to improve 2–3 on the season, but would dominate their rivals during homecoming, winning the game 44–19.
+However, Purdue would lose their next four games of the season against Iowa (20–14), #3 Ohio State (41–7), Nebraska (31–14) and #3 Michigan (41–13).
+With frustrations of how the offense was playing, Purdue went into Minnesota and won their biggest game of the season with a 49–30 win over the Golden Gophers.
+The offensive explosion was something the team had been lacking for several weeks.
+The following week, the Boilermakers traveled to Northwestern, where their offense struggled with backup quarterbacks leading the offense in the absence of Hudson Card, losing 23–15.
+Purdue would follow its loss to Northwestern up with a win against arch-rival Indiana 35–31 in the Old Oaken Bucket.